solidjs/solid/documentation/suspense.md

 }
 ```

 > **For React Users:** Given the nature of Solid's Reactive system, the throw a promise approach React uses doesn't make sense here.
 React just re-runs that part of the tree again, whereas Solid cannot pickup from where it left off.
 Instead Solid's Suspense mechanism ties into the Context API.
 Like React it is the closest Suspense Component that handles the Suspense state.
-However, unlike React when in transition there is no way to update control flow suspended blocks, there is no equivalent to `useDeferedValue`.
+However, unlike React when in transition there is no way to update control flow suspended blocks.
 Either the value updates immediately or it is a new branch being rendered offscreen.
 In practice this is hardly noticeable difference as the parts of the screen not inside are unaffected, and generally when something is exiting the page it is intentional the end user doesn't interact with it.

 ## Code Splitting